Published Spring 2014

 Let us assume the pots have been produced in a halachically acceptable manner, and as they come from the manufacturer they are free from the obligation to tovel.
 Until it reaches the buyer’s possession, the chain of Jewish ownership must be maintained.
 The certification is valid only if the Jewish manufacturer sells directly to the Jewish store which in turn sells to the Jewish customer.
 It is difficult for the certifying agency to control this aspect of certification.
 If there is any point where the pot is not owned by a Jew, even for a moment, then it would require tevila.14 An example might be if your aino-Yehudi neighbor wants to buy a present for you.
 He goes into a Jewish store and buys a pump pot which he then gives to you.
 In this case the certification is no longer valid and yet the label still states that it is certified.
 Or, if eventually the Jewish store goes out of business and sells their entire inventory to an aino-Yehudi, the certification would not be valid.
 Lastly, the pots are sometimes sold online and that may also raise ownership questions.15

+The above concern is not theoretical.
+Pots labeled with a hechsher are being sold in grocery stores owned by aino-yehudim or online, even though the hechsher is no longer valid.
 A possible solution would be that the label should state, “Certified when purchased directly from a store listed on the letter of certification”.
 Each store owner would then be given a letter of certification listing all stores which are authorized, and the letter could be updated from time to time with current information.

 Consumers should ensure that the pump pot has a reliable certification which has resolved the above issues or they should tovel the pot themselves.
 If there is any question as to whether tevila is necessary, tevila should be performed but without reciting a brocha.